Confused, frustrated, terrified, overworked and under-appreciated are some of the ways

-graduating medical students remember their third year of school in their letters of advice
+graduating medical students remember their clinical year of school in their letters of advice

 Honored, grateful, surprised, shocked and amazed are some others.

 to write a letter imparting advice and wisdom to help ease the transition.